-This is important: never trust a site that claims to tell you how to win at online slot games.
+This is important: never trust a site that claims to tell you how to win at online slot games, especially if you don’t understand how slots odds work.
 Game providers and casinos licensed and regulated in the UK are subject to strict rules requiring them to guarantee the randomness of their slots.
 The technology behind their random number generators (RNG) is tested and audited to make sure that they meet basic standards.

 The two key terms to understand the probability of winning a slot game are volatility and return-to-player (RTP)

 Volatility refers to the risk and reward of a slot.
 It is classified as low, medium or high.
 Variance is another term for slot volatility.